-Figure 4: Trajectory segmentation module.
+Figure 4: Trajectory segmentation module, as shown in the UI.

 Going back to the user interface, the segmentation tab lets the user specify the minimum duration and the spatial radius the demonstrator will use to identify the stop segments (and, indirectly, the move ones).
 Once the trajectories have been segmented, the user interface will activate a drop-down menu (right side of Figure 4) which can be used to summarily examine information concerning the stops found for each user.

 2.2.3.
-Segment enrichment module
+Enrichment module

-Once the trajectories are segmented, the user interface activates the segment enrichment module tab (Figure 5).
-The segment enrichment module (yellow block in Figure 2) takes the output of the segmentation module and identifies the different segments to enrich, the aspects to consider, the datasets to be used to enrich the segments with different aspects, and the enrichment criteria.
+Once the trajectories are segmented, the user interface activates the enrichment module tab (green block in Figure 2, while Figure 5 shows the related tab shown by the UI).
+This module takes as input the output of the segmentation module and identifies the different segments to enrich, the aspects to consider, the datasets to be used to enrich the segments with different aspects, and the enrichment criteria.